Skip to main content

 • If you’ve tried other forms of treatment, such as pain medication, physical therapy, or chiropractic care, without significant improvement, osteopathy may be a complementary or alternative approach to explore.

-• Osteopaths often focus on the body as a whole and may consider factors such as posture, movement patterns, andlifestyle in their assessment and
+• Osteopaths often focus on the body as a whole and may consider factors such as posture, movement patterns, and lifestyle in their assessment and treatment plan.

 5. Consult with a Healthcare Professional: